Riding the Trend or Protecting Profits | Driven Brands Holdings Inc. (DRVN)

 Credit Suisse, on the other hand, stated in their research note that they expect to see DRVN reach a price target of $38.
 The rating they have provided for DRVN stocks is “Outperform” according to the report published on May 19th, 2021.

-During the last 5 trading sessions, DRVN rose by +6.62%, in comparison to the 20-day moving average, which settled at $29.08.
-In addition, Driven Brands Holdings Inc. saw 15.29% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DRVN fell by -1.25%, in comparison to the 20-day moving average, which settled at $29.45.
+In addition, Driven Brands Holdings Inc. saw 9.85% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading